The Who, What, Where, When and Sometimes, Why.

 This procedure is more invasive and causes more discomfort than ductal lavage or nipple aspiration.

-RPFNA is under study.
-So, it’s not recommended for use outside of a clinical trial.
+RPFNA is under study and is not recommended for use outside of a clinical trial.

 Ductal lavage, nipple aspiration or RPFNA and risk assessment